dao-duc-tung/ecs-ml-deploy-system/README.md

 ### Component Details

-- CodePipeline: has various stages that define which step through which actions must be taken in which order to go from source code to creation of the production resources.
+- **CodePipeline**: has various stages that define which step through which actions must be taken in which order to go from source code to creation of the production resources.
-- CodeBuild: builds the source code from GitHub and runs CloudFormation templates.
+- **CodeBuild**: builds the source code from GitHub and runs CloudFormation templates.
-- CloudFormation (CF): creates resources using YAML template.
+- **CloudFormation (CF)**: creates resources using YAML template.
-- Elastic Container Registry (ECR): stores docker images.
+- **Elastic Container Registry (ECR)**: stores docker images.
-- Elastic Container Service (ECS): groups container instances on which we can run task requests.
+- **Elastic Container Service (ECS)**: groups container instances on which we can run task requests.
-- Elastic File System (EFS): stores user request's data and model's weights.
+- **Elastic File System (EFS)**: stores user request's data and model's weights.
-- Application Load Balancer (ALB): distributes incoming application traffic across multiple target groups in ECS across Availability Zones.
-It monitors the health of its registered targets, and routes traffic only to the healthy targets.
+- **Application Load Balancer (ALB)**: distributes incoming application traffic across multiple target groups in ECS across Availability Zones.
+It monitors the health of its registered targets and routes traffic only to the healthy targets.
-- Route 53: connects user requests to infrastructure running in AWS, in our case, the ALB.
-In this project, we will use another domain provider to route the traffic at domain level.
+- **Route 53**: connects user requests to infrastructure running in AWS, in our case, the ALB.
+In this project, we use another domain provider to route the traffic at the domain level.
-- AWS Certificate Manager (ACM): provisions, manages, and deploys public and private Secure Sockets Layer/Transport Layer Security (SSL/TLS) certificates for use with AWS services.
+- **AWS Certificate Manager (ACM)**: provisions, manages, and deploys public and private Secure Sockets Layer/Transport Layer Security (SSL/TLS) certificates for use with AWS services.
-- Virtual Private Cloud (VPC): controls our virtual networking environment, including resource placement, connectivity, and security.
+- **Virtual Private Cloud (VPC)**: controls our virtual networking environment, including resource placement, connectivity, and security.
-- CloudWatch: collects monitoring and operational data in the form of logs, metrics, and events.
+- **CloudWatch**: collects monitoring and operational data in the form of logs, metrics, and events.
-- Simple Notification Service (SNS): manages messaging service for both application-to-application (A2A) and application-to-person (A2P) communication.
+- **Simple Notification Service (SNS)**: manages messaging service for both application-to-application (A2A) and application-to-person (A2P) communication.
 In this project, we don't configure SNS.

 ## Create Endpoint A

-Creating the infrastructure for the endpoint A has several steps:
+Creating the infrastructure for endpoint A has several steps:

 1. Create the CloudFormation stack
 1. Create CodePipeline and CodeBuild projects